-Back to shop German Marks: Postwar Drawings and Prints Donated to the Busch-Reisinger Museum through the German Art Dealers Association Email Share on Facebook Share on Twitter $ 32.00 Erika Gemar Költzsch, with contributions by Yule F. Heibel and Emilie Norris ISBN 978-0-916724-98-6 Available 1998 205 pages; 8-1/2x11 in.
-31 color and 218 b&w illustrations Paper, $32.00 Published by Harvard University Art Museums.
+Back to shop German Marks: Postwar Drawings and Prints Donated to the Busch-Reisinger Museum through the German Art Dealers Association Email Share on Facebook Share on Twitter $ 32.00 Erika Gemar Költzsch, with contributions by Yule F. Heibel and Emilie Norris Published in 1998 ISBN 978-0-916724-98-6 205 pages 8-1/2x11 in.
+31 color and 218 b&w illustrations Paper Published by Harvard University Art Museums.
 Distributed by Yale University Press.
 This catalogue celebrates a gift from the German Art Dealers Association of more than 200 post–World War II drawings and prints by German artists born before 1945.
 It provides a detailed introduction to a wide range of artistic personalities, many of whom are little known in the English-speaking world, and surveys key trends in both West and East Germany during the decisive decades of their cultural revitalization.
 Among the topics it addresses are varieties of ﬁguration, Informel (an expressive mode of abstract painting), and drawings and prints by sculptors, and it includes a selected bibliography of related publications in English.
 The book accompanies an exhibition of forty works organized by Emilie Norris at the Busch-Reisinger Museum (July 18–September 27, 1998).
 Erika Költzsch, a 1993–94 curatorial intern at the Busch-Reisinger Museum, is director of the Michael Werner Gallery in Cologne.
 Yule Heibel, who received her PhD from Harvard in 1991, is an independent art historian.
 Emilie Norris is assistant curator of the Busch-Reisinger Museum.
-Our online ordering system is currently unavailable.To place an order, please call (617) 495-7066.
+If there is no purchase link above, please call (617) 495-7066 to place an order.